Gauge Structures: From Stabilizer Codes to Continuum Models: Stabilizer Codes

 Similar to the discussion of the Pauli space and Boolean algebra, we consider the algebra $(\wp (S), +, \cap)$ as generated by the stabilizer set.
 This is also equipped with a two-form $\omega: \wp(S)\times \wp(S) \to \mb F_2$ such that

 Unlike $\lambda$, this is not a symplectic form, nor is it an inner product as $\omega(A,A)=0$ does not imply $A=0$.
 However, it is bilinear (a not so obvious property) and non-degenerate.
-If we were to map the space $\wp (S)$ onto $\{0,1\}^{|S|}$, one recognizes $\omega$ as the binary ``dot product,'' so this definition is natural. $\omega$ can be used to construct vectors using the special singleton basis $\{\{s\}: s\in S\}$ via
+If we were to map the space $\wp (S)$ onto $\{0,1\}^{|S|}$, i.e. the set of binary strings of length $|S|$ with standard addition mod 2, one recognizes $\omega$ as the binary ``dot product,'' so this definition is natural. $\omega$ can be used to construct vectors using the special singleton basis $\{\{s\}: s\in S\}$ via

 It was shown in Ref. \cite{Bernhard2009} that such a 2-form is {\it invertible}\footnote{In the reference, it is referred to as the reconstruction identity.} which states in simple terms that if we can calculate $\omega(A, B)$ for all $B\in \wp(S)$, then we can construct $A$ uniquely and Eq. \eqref{eq:recon} is one way to do so.
 We give a rigorous definition of invertibility in Section \ref{sec:gauge}.